david-millett/boku-no-style/README.md

 X check his image changes
 homepage
 X remove references to logo
-delete dead code
+X delete dead code
 check requirements
-some responsive bits
+X some responsive bits
 deploy

 decided against location... given my timeframe, gathering the information would have been too time consuming. it was also replicating the reverse virtual populate of the profile page and wanted to prioritise diff functionality for the purposes of this app